tjmahr/tjmahr.github.io/_posts/2021-07-01-think-of-stricter-logical-operators.md

 Why do I mention this programming idiom from Javascript?
 Because setting a default for missing values is pretty useful, and this syntax is pretty nice.
-The tidyverse provides [a nullish coalescing operator](https://rlang.r-lib.org/reference/op-null-default.html), inspired by Ruby's `||` operator.
+The tidyverse provides [a null coalescing operator](https://rlang.r-lib.org/reference/op-null-default.html), inspired by Ruby's `||` operator.